 2. Course content from pre-requisite courses will be included on exams, as

 3. Students are strongly encouraged to take exams as scheduled.
 If a student

-exam or within twenty-four (24) hours of the exam.
-No make-up unit exams
+or within twenty-four (24) hours of the exam.
+No make-up unit exams are

 substituted for any missed unit exam(s).

-asked during the exams.
+during the exams.
 No hats/caps/hoodies may be worn during exams.
+Students

-Students who arrive after the exam starts, but before it ends, may take the
+who arrive after the exam starts, but before it ends, may take the exam without

 5. After each exam, the faculty uses psychometric principles to evaluate the

 examination.
 Items missed by 50% or more of the class are reviewed.
 If an item